 Common systems have 2 main kind of resource: processing resources and memory resources.

-Processing resources are strictly related to CPU (Central Processing Unit) and it is strictly based on what processor you have.
+Processing resources are strictly related to CPU (Central Processing Unit) and it is strictly based on what kind of processor you have.
 The only way to work on this side of performance factors, excluding CPU substitution, is overclocking.
 This means elevating the number of instruction that CPU can work each second.
 But this practice is dangerous for your CPU, untill you really know what you are doing.

 On the other side, data memory resources can be roughly classified on RAM and storage.